areschen-lab/analytics-modernization-fabric/README.md

 4. Silver cleans, standardizes, validates, and enriches the data.
 5. Gold builds analytical fact and dimension tables.
 6. Fabric Pipeline orchestrates the three notebook stages.
-7. A Direct Lake semantic model exposes Gold data to Power BI.
+7. A Direct Lake semantic model serves the Gold layer to Power BI.

 ## Notebooks